rjcorwin/CouchDB-Wedge/README.md

   pull-json            Pull documents from a View in CouchDB returning just an array of the documents, not additional metadata that CouchDB usually does. push-json            Push an array of documents to a CouchDB database.
-Accepts STDIN over a pipe. doc-history          Revs with docs attached help [cmd]           display help for [cmd]
+Accepts STDIN over a pipe. doc-history          Revs with docs attached subscribe            Subscribe to the changes feed of a database and act on it. help [cmd]           display help for [cmd]

   Options: